Who is Exempt from ADA Compliance

 The Americans with Disabilities Act (ADA) prohibits businesses open to the public, non-profit service providers, and government agencies from discriminating on the basis of disability.
 If your organization is “generally open to the public,” you have a responsibility to provide reasonable accommodations to people with disabilities.

 While some organizations are exempt from complying with the ADA, those exemptions are extremely limited.
-Below, we explain how exemptions work and provide an overview of how the ADA relates to websites, mobile apps, and other digital content.
+Below, we’ll explain who is exempt, how those exemptions work, and provide an overview of ADA regulations for websites, mobile apps, and other digital content.

 Three yellow and brown buildings including a hospital

 Since 1990, the ADA has played a fundamental role in establishing legal protections for people with disabilities.
-The law is divided into five sections that address different areas of public life, but Title III is the most applicable to organizations that serve the public.
+The Civil Rights Law is divided into five sections that address different areas of public life, with Title III being the most applicable to organizations that serve the public.

-Under Title III, people with disabilities are entitled to “the full and equal enjoyment of the goods and services at any place of public accommodation.”
-Private businesses must provide accommodations during new construction and when modifying their facilities.
-Additionally, businesses must remove existing barriers to access if they will not take on an “undue burden" when doing so.
+Under Title III, people with disabilities are entitled to “the full and equal employment of the goods and services at any place of public accommodation.”
+More simply, individuals with disabilities deserve full and fair use of goods and services in any public entity.
+For example, private businesses must provide accommodations during new construction and when modifying their commercial facilities to ensure they are accessible.
+Additionally, companies must proactively remove existing architectural barriers to access if they will not take on an “undue burden” when doing so.

 Title III of the ADA applies to nearly every business, regardless of size, industry, or other characteristics.
-The ADA has been interpreted as applicable to:
+This includes:

 • Hotels and other places of lodging